saegl5/check_student_loans_ios/README.md

 Modify the source code.<br>
 Under Source Control, select Commit, and Push the changes.<p>

-Return to GitHub.com, and submit a merge request.<br>
+Return to GitHub.com, and submit a new pull request.<br>
-For any issues, submit a new issue.<p>
+For any issues, submit a new issue or discuss an existing one.<p>

-(For instructions on how to export a new video introduction, consult the README in [this directory](/Resources/'How to Use App' Video "Click here to access the directory.").)
+(For instructions on how to export a new video introduction, consult the README in [this directory](./Resources/Video/ "Click here to access the directory.").)

 ## History